This post may contain affiliate links. Please read our disclosure policy.

 Balsamic Lemon Thyme Reduction:

-After your Reduction has gone on the stove, prepare your chicken, chop your strawberries, dice your avocado and slice your onions.
+- After your Reduction has gone on the stove, prepare your chicken, chop your strawberries and slice your onions.

 Making the chicken:

-While your balsamic reduction is reducing and your potatoes have about 10 minutes left, start cooking your chicken.
-Follow the instructions here
+- While your balsamic reduction is reducing and your potatoes have about 10 minutes left, start cooking your chicken.
+Follow the instructions in this rosemary chicken recipe.

 Grilling the onions: